Geo-Strategic Truths, California Goes Medieval, and Trump Sanctuary-City Policy

 This particular episode, if I do my math right, will be on the 26th, Thursday the 26th.

+Let's start off today, Victor.
 So much to talk about, like Elon versus

+Gavin Newsom, Trump on sanctuary cities, some polling.
 But I think given some of the events of the last few days in Ukraine, it would be good to start off the show with your thoughts on that.

 And we'll get to all this right after these important messages.

-We're back with the Victor Davis-Hansen show.
+We're back with the Victor Davis Hanson Show.

-Victor, Ukraine has of late, and particularly in the last few days through drones, et cetera, brought some pain.
+Victor, Ukraine has of late, and particularly in the last few days, through drones, et cetera, brought some pain to Russia, some significant, I think, blowing up one ammo, huge ammo dump,

 and other,

+we'll call them incursions.
 I'll call them incursions, high-tech, low-tech, high-tech incursions.

-So, Victor, this,
+So, Victor, this

 I don't know, does it bring the war into a new dimension?
+What are the ramifications for it?

 Well, and the end of everything, the book I just wrote came out on May 7th of this year.
+I have an epilogue where I went through all of the potential

-I have an epilogue where I went through all of the potential hotspots that could turn existential, and one of them was Ukraine.
+hotspots that could turn existential, and one of them was Ukraine.
+And

 And

-under strategic calculus if Russia has invaded a foreign country and you want to expel Russia,
+under strategic calculus, if Russia has invaded a foreign country and you want to expel Russia,

-then it is a and they are attacking civilian targets from Mother Russia.
+then it is a...
+And they are attacking civilian targets from Mother Russia.

 The same thing is true.
+Strategically, it makes sense.

+to retaliate in kind.
 I have no problem with that.

 If you want to get Russia out

 But that's not just a strategic consideration.
+There is a geostrategic.

 Russia has almost 65 to 7,000, excuse me, 65 to 7,000 nuclear weapons.
+And it's controlled by a volatile, unstable dictator who has had had health problems

-So when you keep hitting them, you're trans, just to be aware, I'm just saying to be aware of it, you're transmogrifying this role to the Russian people from one of
+deterrent efficacy and determination so when you keep hitting them you're trans just to be aware I'm just saying to be aware of it.
+You're transmogrifying this role to the Russian people from one of,

+this was stupid.
+Why did he do this?
 We already had de facto the Crimea and the Donbass.

+It was just wearing them out.
 We were going to get it institutionalized.

 Why did he want to take all of Ukraine?
+This is crazy.

-And as we've said, end times, for the nth time,
+oh my God, they're attacking Mother Russia.
+And as we've said, end times, for the end time,

 history, I hate this term, but history, I don't want to say teaches us, they all say,

-it does demonstrate.
+it does demonstrate

-that when you fight Russia outside its borders, like in Kiev, or like like in Finland in 1939 or 40, or like Poland in 1920 to 21 or 22,
+that when you fight Russia outside its borders, like in Kiev, or like in Finland in 1939 or 40, or like Poland in 1920 to 21 or 22,

 or like Japan

-They're not very good.
+in 1905, they're not very good.

-They don't have an expeditionary capability commiserate with what they can do in their homestead.
+They don't have an expeditionary capability commiserate with what they can do in their homes.
+But if you go into the territory of Russia, whether you're Charles XII

 or Napoleon or Adolf Hitler,

-then then you've got a whole different war because there is something about the Russian people who consider the soil of Russia, Mother Russia, it's not a masculine idea like the fatherland of Germany.
+then you've got a whole different war because there is something about the Russian people who consider the soil of Russia, Mother Russia, it's not a masculine idea like the fatherland of Germany.

-Then they are galvanized, no matter whether it's Stalin whom they detested, but they rallied around, or whether it's a Tsar.
+It's a maternal nourishing idea.
+Then they are galvanized, no matter whether it's Stalin whom they detested, but they rallied around,

-They will rally around if you go into Russia.
+they will rally around if you go into Russia.
+So they should be aware of that.

-This administration just keeps saying, hit this, hit this with no thing, with no consequence.
+They are aware of that.
+This administration just keeps saying, hit this, hit this, with no thing, with no consequence.

-During the Cold War, that 50-year, god-awful Cold War, you know, we lost 100,000 Americans in the Cold War in Korea, Vietnam, and assorted misadventures.
+There's another strategic truth.
+During the Cold War, that 50-year, God-awful Cold War, you know, we lost 100,000 Americans in the Cold War in Korea, Vietnam, and assorted misadventures.

-But in that Cold War, There were certain rules that we had with our nuclear antagonists.
+But in that Cold War, there were certain rules that we had with our nuclear antagonists.
+And they were simply this.

-There are going to be proxies, all proxy wars all over the globe.
+There are going to be proxies, all proxy wars, all over the globe.

 Russia will be feeding the Vietnamese to kill us

+in Vietnam.
 Russia and China will even be sending troops to kill us in Korea.

 We will be feeding troops in Afghanistan